HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/dxclient_artifact_types/livesync.md

     - It is recommended that you use the node version of the DXClient while working with LiveSync.
     - Starting CF214, LiveSync is supported in scaled DX environment setups.
     - Starting CF217, all LiveSync commands can be triggered from within the target local theme path.
-    - Starting CF223, LiveSync Pull and Push commands for WCM Design Library is available for HTML and Folder Components.
+    - Starting CF223, LiveSync Pull and Push commands for WCM Design Library are available for HTML and Folder Components.

 ## LiveSync Push Theme